raspberrypi/documentation/configuration/wireless/access-point-bridged.md

  * Ensure you have local administrative access to your Raspberry Pi, with screen and keyboard connected.
 During installation the network configuration will reset; Remote installation via SSH is not covered in this document.
 FIXME REMOVE.
 ACTIVATE BY REBOOT.
  * Connect your Raspberry Pi to the ethernet network and boot the Raspbian OS.
 Ensure the Raspberry Pi has received its network configuration from a DHCP server on the network and so has Internet access.
- * Ensure the Raspbian OS on your Raspberry Pi is [up to date](../../raspbian/updating.md) and reboot if the system was updated.
+ * Ensure the Raspbian OS on your Raspberry Pi is [up to date](../../raspbian/updating.md) and reboot if packages were installed in the process.
  * Have a wireless client ready to test your new access point.

 ## Install the access point software (hostapd)